dima-brook/w3f_application/xpdiem.md

 XP Network aims to build a platform which allows to develop NFT based applications on Avalanche, Binance, Cardano, Diem blockchain, Elrond, Ethereum, Heco, Polkadot and Solana.
 This platform will enable artists, musicians, celebrities, game developers and other content providers to create personal online NFT marketplaces without writing code.

-We are aspiring to create an automated toolbox that will generate valid code in Ink!, Move, Solidity and Rust which could be further validated and compiled to byte-code and interact with the corresponding blockchains via Polkadot Relay Chain.
+We are aspiring to create an automated toolbox that will generate valid code in Move, Solidity and Rust (Ink!) which could be further validated and compiled to byte-code and interact with the corresponding blockchains via Polkadot Relay Chain.
 We will also write the currently nonexistent libraries for NFT creation in Move.

 #### Integration

-Connection to Polkadot will be implemented via a VM Hub Layer Substrate palette, where our auto generated code in Move will be processed and serialized in Solidity and vice versa.
+Connection to Polkadot will be implemented via a VM Hub Layer Substrate palette, where our auto generated code in Move or Rust will be processed and serialized in Solidity and vice versa.
 All the applications produced by our platform will use this pallet to interact with other blockchains and smart contracts via Polkadot.

 ### Project Details